Shetty073/backend-for-timetable-app/README.md

 ## Backend API for the TimeTable mobile app that I built for my college

-### Whats new?

-* New management console added for managing the timetable database

 #### API Documentation

 ##### Request URL: <http://[serverdomain]/index.php?class=class_name&day=day_no>